nickswetUCSD/power-outages/README.md

 NMAR (or not Not Missing At Random) is a type of missingness characterized by data in a column being missing because of the value of the missing data itself.

-For example: If you get a bunch of missing values after administering a self-reported survey with the sole question "Rate your happiness on a scale of 1 to 10", it's probably the twos and threes that are missing from your dataset, because less happy individuals are more inclined to be embarassed to report anything at all.
+For example: If you get a bunch of missing values after administering a self-reported survey with the sole question "Rate your happiness on a scale of 1 to 10", it's probably the twos and threes that are missing from your dataset, because less happy individuals are more inclined to be too embarassed to report anything at all.
 Since the data that's missing is dependent on if that number is low, the missingness in the data here is NMAR.

 In our power outage data, we could consider missing values in the CAUSE.CATEGORY.DETAIL🌪️ column as NMAR.
 The purpose of CAUSE.CATEGORY.DETAIL🌪️ is to supply extra information about the cause of an outage if necessary.
 It's likely the case that information was left missing from the column if that extra information was not considered relevant or necessary.